Elmegaard/QuickStash/README.md

 ### Troubleshooting

-- If the mod only works when a stash is open, it is because the server part of the mod is not installed.
-There has been reported issues with this in singleplayer.
-Unfortunately the only fix I have found for now is to run a dedicated server instead of running singleplayer.
+- If the mod doesn't work, it is probably because the server part is not installed, check your BepInEx logs on both the client and server to make sure you are running the latest version of both QuickStash and Wetstone.

-### Known Issues

-- Silver debuff will not get removed

 ### Support